Run out of pills or just into the natural way? Check out this Aspic – meat jelly recipe that’s tasty collagen!

 So it fell on us, the selected few who are clinging to childhood memories through flavors and textures to pass on the memories of aspic to generations to come.
 The journey is not without its perils and no peace comes without compromises but not all is lost luckily.

-With various low carb or natural health conscious diets on the rise there is hope however faint that might be for the aspic to raise again.
+With various low carb or natural health conscious diets on the rise there is hope, however faint, for the aspic to raise again.

 Ingredients